Johnny-Foreigner/timeseries_chi-sea-dsc/README.md

 ## Healthcare
 > With new methods of personalized data collection, the opportunity for time series analysis is growing.
 Take health care,  where new wearable technology is producing individualized records of medical data.
-With a smartwatch or phone, heartrate, bloodpressure, sleep and activity records, can all be recorded easily.
+With a smartwatch or phone, heart rate, blood pressure, sleep and activity records, can all be recorded easily.
 All of these datapoints can be timestamped precisely, and easily exported for analysis.

 > Time series are used to predict weekly flu rates